-Staff develop annual operational plans and a shared tracking tool that identify which goals are addressed, with what leadership, and with what objectives.
+Staff develops annual operational plans and utilizes a shared tracking tool that identify which goals are addressed, with what leadership, and with what objectives.
 The priorities are embedded in reports, agendas and discussion of the staff, Board and committees throughout the year.

-Twice each year, including at the annual retreat, the Board and management team review progress in achieving the plan, and consider modifications that may be needed.
+Twice each year, appropriate Board members and SCCC Staff will review progress in achieving the plan and consider modifications that may be needed.
 The Board's role is to guide SCCC's strategic direction, and make decisions consistent with the mission, vision and values to assure that progress on the identified goals ultimately moves the organization toward the vision.

-Strategic Planning Methodology
+Strategic Planning Methodology and History